-Unless otherwise stated, the Report mainly focuses on our segment of solar power generation in the People's Republic of China (the "PRC" or "China") from 1 January 2023 to 31 December 2023 (the "Reporting Period").
+Unless otherwise stated, the Report mainly focuses on our segment of solar power generation in the People's Republic of China (the "PRC" or "China") from 1 January 2024 to 31 December 2024 (the "Reporting Period").
+The reporting boundary is primarily determined by the financial and operational significance, as well as on the ESG significance to the Group and its stakeholders.